outpaddling/qmediamanager/README.md

 QMediaManager is a desktop-agnostic
 GUI application for managing removable media.
-It is meant to be launched by an auto-mount service such as FreeBSD's sysutils/devd-mount, to present options to the user when removable media are inserted.
+It is meant to be launched by an auto-mount service such as FreeBSD's sysutils/devd-mount or NetBSD's devpub-mount, to present options to the user when removable media are inserted.

+As most media are attached via USB and similar bus connections (which cannot be physically locked while mounted), it is the responsibility of the user to unmount the media before unplugging it.
+The QMediaManager popup menu is meant to serve as a reminder that something is mounted and should not be unplugged.

 [Screenshot](https://github.com/outpaddling/qmediamanager/blob/main/qmediamanager.png "Screenshot")

 ## Description

-QMediaManager presents the following options:
+For each filesystem detected on newly attached media, QMediaManager displays a popup menu with the following options:

 1. Filesystem info: Shows the mount point, filesystem type, device, and basic statistics on the associated filesystem.